Ivan Martić

-Ivan Martić (born 2 October 1990) is a Swiss professional footballer who plays as a right-back for Romanian club Universitatea Cluj on loan from Universitatea Craiova.
+Ivan Martić (born 2 October 1990) is a Swiss professional football manager and former player who played as a right-back.
+He is currently in charge of 2.
+Liga Interregional club FC Uzwil.

 Club career

 St. Gallen and loan to Schaffhausen

 Martić started his career in Swiss club St. Gallen, debuting for the reserve team, and going to loan to Schaffhausen, before establishing himself in FC St. Gallen's first team.

 Hellas Verona

 On 15 May 2014, Hellas Verona announced the signing of Martić.

 Spezia

 On 27 July 2015, after just one season in Verona, he went to Spezia.

 Rijeka

 On 26 July 2016, Martić signed a three-year contract with Rijeka in Croatia.

 Universitatea Craiova

 On 4 September 2017, it was revealed that Martić signed a three-year contract with CS Universitatea Craiova in Romania.
 On 22 April 2020, Martić was released from the club after having his contract mutually terminated.

 Sion

 On 31 August 2020 he joined Sion.